 - Feed acid whey to animals.
 They may like sweet whey better, than acid whey.
 Whichever kind you feed them, be careful, because it can upset their digestion if they consume too much.

 - Use whey on the skin and hair.
 Some people claim that whey has excellent toning qualities for the skin and hair.
 Try some on a cotton ball and apply to your face as a toning agent or add a few cups to bathwater."

-You can make your own, or you can also pick up a jar or two in our Kombucha Café
+You can either make your own, or you can also pick up a jar, or two at our Kombucha Café.

 Disclaimer: All medical information in this post is merely information & not advise.
 If you need medical advice, please consult your doctor or other appropriate medical professional.